D-S-Hub/git-practice/README.md

 # git-practice
-Changed on n-fast-forward branch
+Changed on n-fast-forward branch.
-Changed on conflict branch
+Changed on conflict branch.
-Updated on Github
+Updated on Github.
-Updated on conflict-remote branch
+Updated on conflict-remote branch.
+Updated on my repository.